Registration Dossier

 An assessment of acid or alkali reserve.Sodium or potassium xanthates dissolved in water undergoes hydrolysis giving alkaline reaction.
 When xanthates are produced as a water solutions exes of alkali hydroxide is kept (pH >10) as a decomposition inhibitor.

-A 32 year old male during a xanthate solution preparing became cover in xanthate powder and water solution staining his skin green from the chest down.
+A 32 year old male during a xanthate solution preparing became covered in xanthate powder and water solution staining his skin green from the chest down.
 Twenty hours later ,he experienced abdominal pain, loss of appetite, nausea, vomiting, headache and fatigue, and had mild itchiness at the wrists only.
 His symptoms resolved within 4 days.
 Many of the reported symptoms are consistent with carbon disulfide toxicity.
 A metabolite of carbon disulfide was detected in his urine.(Donoghue A.M. , Occupational Medicine, Vol. 37, no. 7, 1998, p.
 469-470)

 Skin irritation or skin corrosion